HoloFab/HoloFab2-Split-Unity/readme.md

 # [HoloFab2](https://holofab.github.io/)

-These are only files needed for Hololens for Holofab.
+These are files needed for both Unity branches for Holofab2.

 Developed by (in alphabetical order):